alexreardon/fullon-markdown/details.md

 ### During Camp

 Leaders will have phones and there is a public phone at camp so campers can contact home if needed.
-Phone numbers for our FULL ON leadership team will be made available to all camper parents - so in case of emergency you can get in contact with your children.
+Phone numbers for our Full On leadership team will be made available to all camper parents - so in case of emergency you can get in contact with your children.

 ## Statement of Faith